SouthCoded/Silverboyz_Writeups/HareKaze2018/HareKazefarm Writeup/readme.md

 This challenge was part of the HareKaze 2018 CTF.
 It is a little tricky and I didn't manage to solve it during the CTF but I figured it out afterwards.
+If you want to follow along, the binary is in the current repository.

 To start with we are given a binary file, so let us run the basic commands on it.